 Final Thoughts

 Awarded North East Hotel of the Year 2018, Langley Castle Hotel is a charming place full of history, beauty and character.
-It has a welcoming ambience, service is very good and food exceptional.
+It has a welcoming ambience, the service is very good and the food exceptional.
 It’s the ideal place for a romantic night away or for a group gathering and I thoroughly enjoyed my stay here.

 Contact Details